 With so many choices available, deciding which refrigerator best suits a particular household’s needs could be challenging.
 No home can function without a fridge these days.
-Every kind of refrigerator has advantages and disadvantages, from top-freezer models to those with French doors.
+Every types of refrigerators has advantages and disadvantages, from top-freezer models to those with French doors.

 Several refrigerator alternatives are accessible to you, depending on your preferences and way of life.
 If you have a big family, a refrigerator with French doors would be the ideal choice; however, a compact refrigerator might be more beneficial for someone who lives in a studio or a dorm.

-This article will go over the many types currently on the market, as well as the features and advantages of each, to help you make an educated choice if you’re in the market for a new refrigerator for your house.
+This article will go over the types of refrigerators on the market, as well as the features and advantages of each, to help you make an educated choice if you’re in the market for a new refrigerator for your house.

 1. Freezer-Topped Refrigerators: